 To get an appraisal for your sports memorabilia, first, submit your item(s) for PSA grading.
 Once graded, submit the item(s) for appraisal services.
 Since the PSA will only appraise items that it has certified, their authenticity and accuracy are valid in a court of law and for insurance purposes.

 PSA offers a tiered pricing structure for both grading and appraisal, depending on the value of the item submitted.
-For sports card appraisal, pricing starts at $200 for a value of $2,000 minimum, up to $1,000 for a value of $100,000+.
+For sports card appraisal, pricing starts at $19 for lower value bulk grading and up to $10,000 a value of at least $250,000.

 To get started with a PSA appraisal, create a free account and submit your items for grading.